On polyharmonic helices in space forms: Introduction and Results

 A direct consequence of Theorem \ref{theorem-relation-kt-3d} is the following \begin{Cor} Let \(\gamma\colon I\to N\) be an \(r\)-harmonic curve parametrized by arclength where \(N\) is a three-dimensional space form with constant non-positive curvature \(K\leq 0\).
 Furthermore, we assume that the geodesic curvature \(k\) and the torsion \(\tau\) of the curve \(\gamma\) are constant.
 Then \(\gamma\) is a geodesic. \end{Cor}

-\begin{Bem} The last statement supports the fact that for a target with negative curvature polyharmonic maps necessarily have to be harmonic while in the case of a spherical target there may be additional solutions besides harmonic maps. \end{Bem}
+\begin{Bem} \begin{enumerate} \item The last statement supports the fact that for a target with negative curvature polyharmonic maps necessarily have to be harmonic while in the case of a spherical target there may be additional solutions besides harmonic maps. \item If we consider an \(r\)-harmonic helix in the sphere \(\s^n\) with \(n\) sufficiently large, one can show by rewriting the Euler-Lagrange equation \eqref{el-poly} in terms of its Frenet-frame that \(r\)-harmonic helices actually lie in \(\s^{2r-1}\).
+Here, we use the terminology helix to denote a curve of which all geodesic curvatures in its Frenet-frame are constant.
+As \(\s^{2r-1}\) is totally geodesic in \(\s^n\) for \(n\) sufficiently large, this supports the fact that the most general \(r\)-harmonic helix of a sphere lies in \(\s^{2r-1}\). \end{enumerate} \end{Bem}

+Using the explicit parametrization of helices in \(\s^3\) we can get the following application of Theorem \ref{theorem-relation-kt-3d}: